Klaster1/crunchydump/README.md

 All files are downloaded into current working dir.
 #Known issues

- 1. I did not test if authorisation allows to download chapters viewable only with premium subscription.
- 2. Image composing is not implemented.
-There are some missing page images that can be fixed programmatically.
+ 1. Image composing is not implemented.
+There are some missing page images that can be fixed this way.
- 3. Volume and series downloading was not implemented because both functions require premium subscription.
+ 2. Volume and series downloading was not implemented because both functions require premium subscription.